Uberi/Yunit/doc/Main.md

 Example
 -------
-See `doc/Example.ahk` for a working example script that demonstrates Yunit being used for testing.
+See `doc/BasicExampleTests.ahk` and `doc/OtherExampleTests.ahk` for working example scripts that demonstrates Yunit being used for testing.

 A basic test setup looks like the following: